When you consider healing your grief, what comes to mind for you?

-I love elephants, their look, strength, devotion to one another, I could go on and on, but you get the idea.
+I love elephants, their look, strength, and devotion to one another, I could go on and on, but you get the idea.
 Several months ago I found this rather fabulous elephant head shelf and knew it needed to be in my living room.
 It made me silly happy to see it.
-Then I searched and searched until I found what I felt was the perfect plant to sit on the shelf.
+Then I set out on a search to find what I felt was the perfect plant to sit on the shelf.

-That plant felt perfect to me because of the structure.
-Somehow I felt very sure that as it grew, it would become wider, and taller, but retain the original shape and structure.
+That plant felt perfect to me because of its structure.
+Somehow I felt very sure that as it grew, it would become wider, and taller, but retain its original shape and structure.
 This was my expectation.

 But nature is teaching me a lesson, reminding me that we don’t always get what we expect.
 And sometimes what shows up is rather wonderful.
 This plant is sprouting all over the pot!
 Showing up lively and strong and I’m really loving it.
 It’s not what I expected – it’s very different.